RetroSpecter/RelayJam/Relay/Assets/KenjiReadMe.txt

 - LemonLime

 PS.
-Don't make a machine that rotates the Entire Map otherwise things start to break
+Don't make a machine that rotates the Entire Map otherwise things start to break.
+But moving it around/giving it a rigidbody is a totally viable thing to do *wink* *wink*.
+PPS.
+Don't remove health from units outside of turn combat otherwise BAD THINGS WILL HAPPEN.
+The current bullets remove attack/defense
+PPPS.
+Things aren't quite like things.
+Make things like things.